 If your accountant tells you that you don’t need to understand your cash flow (or does a wishy-washy lousy job at explaining it.)
 Fire them now.
 At best they may be naive, but at worst they underestimate wanting to gain shareholders.

 Focus constantly on your cash flow.
 Positive flows mean that more money is entering your business, from sales or investors.
 They also include loans and settlements if you wish to pursue either route.
 Shareholders are more likely to invest if they see high positive cash flows because it promises a return on their venture capital.
 If you keep your cash flow healthy then you have a great chance at success.
+Learn how to monitor and forecast your cash flow.

 Next time, we’ll talk about how not to confuse profitability (bottom line) issues with cash flow problems and how to address each.